-In 2011 the Eugenides Foundation Library conducted research where the respondents, visitors of the Library, expressed their great desire for computer specialized programs and other new programs related to technology.
-As a follow up of this research, the Foundation staff proposed the establishment of a New Technologies Laboratory within the Eugenides Foundation.
+The history of the UTech Lab begins in 2011.
+According to research conducted by the Eugenides Foundation Library, there was a great desire by its visitors, for computer specialized programs and other new programs related to technology.
+As per the research results, the Library proposed the creation of a New Technologies Laboratory within the Eugenides Foundation.

 At the same time, the U.S. Embassy in Athens expressed their interest to create a dedicated space where young children could be brought closer to modern technologies.
 This proposal was based on other existing American programs such as the "You Media Teen Space Project" of the Chicago Public Library and the "Fabrication Lab Project" of the MIT University in the U.S.A.
 Based on the above ideas, the UTech Lab was created in early 2014.

 During the period 2014-2020, UTech Lab held numerous workshops in its physical space, in areas of new technologies, and in particular, in the fields of electronics, programming, 3D printing and modern audiovisual media.
 The workshops are targeted to secondary school student groups and individuals aged 12-18.
 Since April 2020, and throughout the Covid-19 pandemic, the UTech Lab adapted its activities digitally by implementing online workshops using a specialized platform, with huge success in school units as well as individuals.